-Pam has appeared three times for HM The Queen – at the Silver Jubilee Royal Variety Performance in 1977, at a Royal Gala Charity Reception at St. James Palace in 1996, when Pam, as the only entertainer, performed part of her solo stage show, and finally at Sandringham Women’s Institute in 2004, when the Queen attended a meeting of the local WI in her capacity as President of the local branch of the WI.
-Subsequently, Pam was honoured to be awarded the MBE in the Queen’s Birthday Honours of 2004.
+Pam has appeared three times for HM The Queen – at the Silver Jubilee Royal Variety Performance in 1977, at a Royal Gala Charity Reception at St. James Palace in 1996, when Pam, as the only entertainer, performed part of her solo stage show, and finally at Sandringham Women’s Institute in 2004, when the Queen attended in her capacity as President of the Sandringham WI.
+Subsequently, Pam was honoured to be awarded the MBE in Queen’s Birthday Honours of 2004.

 Emma Barnett is an award-winning journalist and broadcaster.

 She is the host of the BBC 5Live morning programme, 5Live Daily with Emma Barnett, which goes out Monday to Thursday 10am-1pm.
 The Wednesday edition is a politics special, coming live from Westminster.
 ‘Westminster Wednesdays’ sees Emma interview the great and good of politics - demanding answers to her listeners’ most pressing questions about life in Brexit Britain.
 Her interviews in the summer of 2017 with the Prime Minister and Jeremy Corbyn made front page news.

 On Thursdays Emma’s 5Live prime time programme takes live radio to places it wouldn’t normally go and uncovers news stories that surprise and inform her audience.
 She also creates a space where high profile guests and listeners alike can have conversations on air they would normally hold in private.
 Emma’s show also shares breaking news in a unique fashion, allowing her listeners to shape the day’s agenda.

 On BBC 5Live she also presented The Hit List, a fast-paced innovative Sunday evening show which counts down the nation’s top 40 news stories, based on their digital reading habits.
 It has been praised for reflecting the “real people’s news agenda”.